semuconsulting/PyMandel/README.md

 ### mandelcli.py

-mandelcli.py is a command line equivalent to the GUI's Animate function.
+`mandelcli.py` is a command line equivalent to the GUI's Animate function.
 It can be invoked using keyword parameters e.g. `python mandelcli.py width=480 height=480 frames=20` to produce a sequence of .png images.
 Pass `-h` or `-help` for a list of available parameters.

 It can import settings from a previously saved metadata file using the import parameter e.g. `import=filename.json`.

 In addition to producing animated sequences, the command line utility can be used to create single images at a much higher pixel resolution than would be available via the GUI application on a standard monitor, though render time may be significant.

+** Suggestion ** Use the PyMandel GUI at moderate resolutions to explore fractals and find a location and configuration you like, save the image & metadata, and then use the `mandelcli.py` command line utility to import the metadata and create a much higher resolution version of the same image e.g for desktop wallpaper, printing or sharing.

 ### make_colormap.py

-make_colormap.py is a simple command line utility for generating PyMandel-compatible numpy RGB arrays from image files containing suitable color gradients (e.g. created using GIMP's gradient tool) or even photographs with interesting color palettes.
+`make_colormap.py` is a simple command line utility for generating PyMandel-compatible numpy RGB arrays from image files containing suitable color gradients (e.g. created using GIMP's gradient tool) or even photographs with interesting color palettes.
 It takes the following optional keyword parameters:

 `python gen_colormap.py mapname=mymap input=image.png output=mymap_colormap.py levels=256`